-- adhere to the principles contained in the policy; - abide by this procedure; - work within the terms of reference of the investigation; - declare and manage any conflicts of interest; - uphold the University's strategic commitment to EDI in the conduct of their duties; and - maintain confidentiality unless otherwise required by law or by UCD

-4. Panel members will receive a briefing from the Reindividual from each of UCD Human Resources commencing their Investigation.
+- adhere to the principles contained in the policy; - abide by this procedure; - · work within the terms of reference of the investigation; - declare and manage any conflicts of interest; - uphold the University's strategic commitment to EDI in the conduct of their duties; and - maintain confidentiality unless otherwise required by law or by UCD - 4.
+Panel members will receive a briefing from the Research Integrity Officer, supported by a senior individual from each of UCD Human Resources and UCD Research and Innovation, before commencing their Investigation.